-In addition to selling many varieties of sod by the full pallet, we also sell St. Augustine and Empire Zoysia by the piece.
+In addition to selling many varieties of sod by the full pallet, we also sell St. Augustine Floratam and Palmetto by the piece.
 (We do not sell Bahia by the piece because it breaks apart.)
 Please note that all pieces are self serve and you will need to load your own vehicle.
-We recommend that you call ahead for availability.
-If you need pieces of St. Augustine on the weekend, we are opened from 8-12 on Saturdays.
+We recommend that you call ahead for availability as we do sell out quickly.

 How do I get my $7 refundable pallet deposit back?

 Purchases of full or half pallets include a $7 refundable pallet deposit.
 This deposit can be given back if you bring back the wooden pallets to our yard in Ocoee.
 You must bring your yellow copy of your pickup or delivery ticket to show the office staff in order to get this credit.
 If you are returning for someone else, we ask that you please bring the name of the person who placed the order and the approximate delivery date.